balazsbme/keep-the-future-human-survival-rpg/README.md

 4.  **Store Vectors:** These vectors are stored in a local, in-memory `FAISS` index, which acts as our searchable knowledge base.
 5.  **Retrieve & Generate:** When you ask a question, the script searches the `FAISS` index for the most relevant text chunks and passes them—along with your question—to the Gemini model on Vertex AI to generate a context-aware answer.

+For larger scale ingestion into Google Cloud SQL, see `ingest_opennebula_docs.py`, which crawls the entire OpenNebula 7.0 documentation, embeds the text with Vertex AI, and stores the results in a Cloud SQL table.

 -----

 ### \#\# ⚙️ Setup and Installation